opensearch-project/project-website/_community_members/pmprasad.md

 redirect_from: '/authors/pmprasad/'
 ---

-A search specialist working closely with Amazon OpenSearch service users.
-I actively research and experiment on using Artificial Intelligence for Search and help OpenSearch users adopt machine learning in OpenSearch and improve search relevance.
+**Praveen Mohan Prasad** is a search specialist with data science expertise who actively researches and experiments with using machine Learning to improve search relevance.
+Praveen helps clients implement and operationalize strategies to improve search experience.